hmrc/trusts-frontend/README.md

 Run unit and integration tests before raising a PR to ensure your code changes pass the Jenkins pipeline.
 This runs all the unit tests and integration tests with scalastyle and checks for dependency updates:

 `./run_all_tests.sh`

+## Making content changes

+### Messages in the past tense

+For the Settlor registration journey several questions have both a past and present tense.
+Which tense the question is displayed in depends on whether the settlor is alive at the time of registration and the answer to the question `settlorAliveYesNo`.

+For example if the settlor is deceased the question `What is the settlor name?` becomes `What was the settlors name?`.
+To add a past tense question create a new question with `PastTense` appended to the key for example: `settlorIndividualNamePastTense.checkYourAnswersLabel`.

+The past tense question should then be displayed correctly in the print draft of the registration.